pedrocarboni/melody-intervals/README.md

 ## Acknowledgments

 Built with ❤️ on top of music21.
-Thanks to the community around melodic analysis and interval/contour research for inspiration.
+Thanks to the community around music and Python.